taidnguyen/taidnguyen/README.md

 <h1 align="center">Hi there, I'm Tai! https://taidn.site</h1>
 <h3 align="center">Interested in visualizations, sports, languages, and AI applications for social good</h3>

-🤝 I work with mainframe data at IBM Systems and volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) on the weekends.
+🤝 I work with mainframe data at IBM Systems and volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) on the weekend.

 📫 Feel free to reach out to me at **tainguyen7597(at)gmail(dot)com**